Know what age to have baby sleeping in own room, signs baby is ready, and tips to make the transition to baby in own room go smoothly.

 Move Bassinet into Nursery

 If your baby is not comfortable sleeping in her crib, you can start by moving your bassinet into the nursery.
+If you have been using a portable crib, Moses basket, bassinet, etc, move that to nursery so baby is still in a familiar bed even though the room is unfamiliar.
 Once you are ready to transition baby into the crib, I have a post ready to walk you through getting baby to sleep in the crib.

 Continue Your Sleep Routine

 Continue your sleep routine you have used in the new room.
 This is a huge benefit of having a sleep routine; it indicates to baby that it is time to sleep, no matter where you are.

 You can even do the bedtime routine in the nursery and then sleep in your room for a while as you get baby used to her own room.

 You want to make sure you have a consistent bedtime routine each night so baby knows what to expect.

 Always remember to trust your instincts and do what you feel most comfortable with as a parent.
 There is no one-size-fits-all.
 Once you are ready to move baby, follow these tips for a smooth transition!